hunguy/detect-web-change/README.md

 - **20:00** (8 PM)
 - **22:00** (10 PM)

-To modify the schedule, edit the cron expression in the `start.sh` file and rebuild the container.
+To modify the schedule, edit the cron expression in the `start-cron.sh` file and rebuild the container.

 #### Remote Deployment